thtskaran/obvix-wellness/README.md

 - Python 3.10+
 - MongoDB (local or Atlas)
 - Ollama (for local inference): https://ollama.com
-- An OpenAI API key (for routing and embeddings)
+- A Google AI Studio API key (GEMINI_KEY) for routing and embeddings (Gemini 2.5 Flash + text-embedding-004)

 Install:
 - Create and fill a .env (example below).